NoSpoonLab/nospoonlab-ai-library/docfx_project/articles/getting_started.md

 }
 ```

-Now lets create a constructor that receives the user prompt and system prompt using the base constructor.
+Now let's create a constructor that receives the user prompt and system prompt using the base constructor.

 ```csharp
 public class BasicPrompt : NoSpoonAITransformerPromptRequest